Balancing Act: How marketing finds balance to grow business

 It is not uncommon for a company with a radically new product to be able to command a higher price so long as no reasonable substitutes exists.
 That’s the reward of innovation.
 But it won’t last forever.
 What’s more, that level of radical innovation is rarely found across all of a companies product lines and offers.
 So how does a company maintain Apple-like pricing across every item it sells?
 In this model, it is the job of marketing to ensure that buyers are willing to pay a premium price for the company’s product.
 This, again, requires time, budget, and focus to achieve.
 If the CEO determines the marketing department’s budget based on the resources required to produce sales-support material, then it will never happen.

 Sixty years ago, Jerome McCarthy’s marketing mix model helped marketers manage the plethora of marketing functions into 4 manageable categories.
 In that same vein, this model aims to simplify the many different, and often conflicting priorities, CMOs and CEOs must juggle on a daily basis.
 It does this by reducing them to three desired outcomes.
 Under this model it is marketing’s responsibility to strike the right balance between sales, margin, and brand equity.
 This way, its efforts will deliver the optimal mix of sales today, sales tomorrow, and profit always.
+Find marketing balance and influence your business.

 Speaker, consultant & founder of Duffy Agency, the flipped digital agency that provides accelerated growth to aspiring international brands.